datar/low-latency-system/index.md

 These resources will be moved to right topics later.
 - [Performance Analysis](https://wiki.mikejung.biz/Performance_Analysis)
 - [A Low-Latency Solution for High Frequecy Trading From IBM and Solarflare](http://www.moderntech.com.hk/sites/default/files/whitepaper/V10_A%20Low-Latency_Solution_for_High-Frequency_Trading_from_IBM_and_Solarflare_0.pdf)
-It's a very old solution that looks like system has not been tuned well.
+It's a very old solution that looks like a system has not been tuned well.
 - [Low Latency in Linux kernel](http://www.linuxdevcenter.com/pub/a/linux/2000/11/17/low_latency.html)
  An article from 2000.
 Very very old.
 - [Optimizing System Performance](http://linux-sunxi.org/Optimizing_system_performance)